robert-clayton/audible-activator/README.md

   -p PLAYER_ID          Player ID in hex (for debugging, not for end users) --username=USERNAME   Audible username, use along with the --password option --password=PASSWORD   Audible password
-...
+  -o                    use this option to automatically save auth code to `.authcode` ...

 $ ./audible-activator.py